sitespeedio/raspberrypi/README.md

 On your Mac, open “Screen Sharing” and then use *raspberrypi.local* as the hostname and the password *browsertime*.
 You will then be able to see the Raspberry PI screen on your Mac.

-On you Raspberry Pi you can start *scrcpy* (open a terminal and write  *scrcpy*) and you will see the phone screen on the Raspberry Pi desktop.
+On your Raspberry Pi you can start *scrcpy* (open a terminal and write  *scrcpy*) and you will see the phone screen on the Raspberry Pi desktop.

 ### Update your device
-There's probably a newer version of sitespeed.io so install that:
+There's probably a newer version of sitespeed.io:

 ```
 npm install -g sitespeed.io
 ```

 There's also probably a newer version of NodeJS.
-Use [latest LTS](https://nodejs.org/en/) and at the moment when I write that it is NodeJS 16.
+Use [latest LTS](https://nodejs.org/en/):
 ```
 curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -
 sudo apt install nodejs